abhinaya5B2/FUTURE_PE_01/prompt_chain_document.md

 Earn Online with AI

 2⃣ Generate Visual AI Prompt for Thumbnail
 Tool: Canva AI / Midjourney / DALL·E
 Prompt:
-Design a YouTube thumbnail for the topic: “How to Make Money with AI as a Beginner”.
+Design a YouTube thumbnail for the topic:
+"How to Make Money with AI as a Beginner"

 Include:

-- Bold thumbnail text: “Make Money with AI” + “Step-by-Step”
+Bold thumbnail text: “Make Money with AI” + “Step-by-Step”

-- Visuals: Young adult at laptop, dollar signs, glowing robot/AI icon
+Visuals: Young adult at laptop, dollar signs, glowing robot/AI icon

-- Digital tech-themed background with neon lines or circuit board look
+Digital tech-themed background with neon lines or circuit board look

-- High contrast and clean layout, optimized for mobile clickability
+High contrast and clean layout, optimized for mobile clickability

-Create a YouTube thumbnail image for the video titled:
-“How to Make Money with AI as a Beginner (Step-by-Step)”.

-Visual Elements:
-- A confident young person (student or entrepreneur) holding cash or using a laptop
-- AI visuals: robot icon, glowing chip, or brain graphic
-- Floating dollar signs, bar graphs, or rising earnings
-- Digital futuristic background with neon circuits or holographic design

-Style:
-- Bold, modern, and high-contrast
-- Colors: yellow, green, and white on a tech-blue or dark background
-- Mood: motivational, exciting, and professional
-- Framing: person on one side, AI/tech elements on the other

-Use a composition that catches attention instantly and is clear even on small screens.
-Create a YouTube thumbnail image for the video titled:
-“How to Make Money with AI as a Beginner (Step-by-Step)”.

-Visual Elements:
+🎨 Visual Elements:

-- A confident young person (student or entrepreneur) holding cash or using a laptop
+A confident young person (student or entrepreneur) holding cash or using a laptop

-- AI visuals: robot icon, glowing chip, or brain graphic
+AI visuals: robot icon, glowing chip, or brain graphic

-- Floating dollar signs, bar graphs, or rising earnings
+Floating dollar signs, bar graphs, or rising earnings

-- Digital futuristic background with neon circuits or holographic design
+Digital futuristic background with neon circuits or holographic design

-Style:
+🎨 Style:

-- Bold, modern, and high-contrast
+Bold, modern, and high-contrast

-- Colors: yellow, green, and white on a tech-blue or dark background
+Colors: yellow, green, and white on a tech-blue or dark background

-- Mood: motivational, exciting, and professional
+Mood: motivational, exciting, and professional

-- Framing: person on one side, AI/tech elements on the other
+Framing: person on one side, AI/tech elements on the other

-Use a composition that catches attention instantly and is clear even on small screens.
+Mobile-optimized composition

 3⃣ Combine Text + Visual in Smart Tool (Optional)

-For Canva AI / Prompt-to-Design Systems
+Tool: Canva AI / Prompt-to-Design System
 Prompt:

-Design a YouTube thumbnail for the topic: “How to Make Money with AI as a Beginner”.
+Design a YouTube thumbnail for the topic:
+"How to Make Money with AI as a Beginner"

 Include:
-- Bold thumbnail text: “Make Money with AI” + “Step-by-Step”
-- Visuals: Young adult at laptop, dollar signs, glowing robot/AI icon
-- Digital tech-themed background with neon lines or circuit board look
-- High contrast and clean layout, optimized for mobile clickability

-End of Prompt Chain Document

-## 🎨 3.
-Thumbnail image idea (text + visual AI prompt)

-Prompt Chain Document: Thumbnail Image Generation

-Topic: How to Make Money with AI as a Beginner (Step-by-Step)Purpose: Generate high-performing YouTube thumbnail ideas using AI tools
-Deliverable: Text + Visual AI prompt for thumbnail creation

-🔢 Thumbnail Image Prompt Chain

-1⃣ Generate Thumbnail Text Ideas

-Tool: ChatGPT / Any LLM

-Prompt:
-Generate 5 short and catchy thumbnail text phrases for a YouTube video titled:
-“How to Make Money with AI as a Beginner (Step-by-Step)”.

-Instructions:
-- Limit each phrase to 4–6 words
-- Use strong action words like “Make Money”, “With AI”, “Step-by-Step”, “Beginner”
-- Design for mobile viewers: bold, readable, high-contrast
-- Sound exciting and credible (no clickbait)

-Generate 5 short and catchy thumbnail text phrases for a YouTube video titled:
-“How to Make Money with AI as a Beginner (Step-by-Step)”.

-Instructions:
-- Limit each phrase to 4–6 words
-- Use strong action words like “Make Money”, “With AI”, “Step-by-Step”, “Beginner”
-- Design for mobile viewers: bold, readable, high-contrast
-- Sound exciting and credible (no clickbait)

-Expected Output Example:

-Make Money with AI

-Step-by-Step AI Income

-AI Side Hustle 2025

-Beginner's Guide to AI $$$

-Earn Online with AI

-2⃣ Generate Visual AI Prompt for Thumbnail

-Tool: Canva AI / Midjourney / DALL·E

-Prompt:
-Design a YouTube thumbnail for the topic: “How to Make Money with AI as a Beginner”.

-Include:
-- Bold thumbnail text: “Make Money with AI” + “Step-by-Step”
-- Visuals: Young adult at laptop, dollar signs, glowing robot/AI icon
-- Digital tech-themed background with neon lines or circuit board look
-- High contrast and clean layout, optimized for mobile clickability

-Create a YouTube thumbnail image for the video titled:
-“How to Make Money with AI as a Beginner (Step-by-Step)”.

-Visual Elements:
-- A confident young person (student or entrepreneur) holding cash or using a laptop
-- AI visuals: robot icon, glowing chip, or brain graphic
-- Floating dollar signs, bar graphs, or rising earnings
-- Digital futuristic background with neon circuits or holographic design

-Style:
-- Bold, modern, and high-contrast
-- Colors: yellow, green, and white on a tech-blue or dark background
-- Mood: motivational, exciting, and professional
-- Framing: person on one side, AI/tech elements on the other

-Use a composition that catches attention instantly and is clear even on small screens.
-Create a YouTube thumbnail image for the video titled:
-“How to Make Money with AI as a Beginner (Step-by-Step)”.

-Visual Elements:
-- A confident young person (student or entrepreneur) holding cash or using a laptop
-- AI visuals: robot icon, glowing chip, or brain graphic
-- Floating dollar signs, bar graphs, or rising earnings
-- Digital futuristic background with neon circuits or holographic design

-Style:
-- Bold, modern, and high-contrast
-- Colors: yellow, green, and white on a tech-blue or dark background
-- Mood: motivational, exciting, and professional
-- Framing: person on one side, AI/tech elements on the other

-Use a composition that catches attention instantly and is clear even on small screens.

-3⃣ Combine Text + Visual in Smart Tool (Optional)

-For Canva AI / Prompt-to-Design Systems

-Prompt:

-Design a YouTube thumbnail for the topic: “How to Make Money with AI as a Beginner”.

-Include:
-- Bold thumbnail text: “Make Money with AI” + “Step-by-Step”
+Bold thumbnail text: “Make Money with AI” + “Step-by-Step”

-- Visuals: Young adult at laptop, dollar signs, glowing robot/AI icon
+Visuals: Young adult at laptop, dollar signs, glowing robot/AI icon
-- Digital tech-themed background with neon lines or circuit board look
-- High contrast and clean layout, optimized for mobile clickability

-End of Prompt Chain Document
+Background: neon tech-circuit visuals

+Layout: high contrast, readable, and mobile-friendly